 Ask almost any mother and you’ll probably discover some crazy nesting stories!
 Nesting is an actual instinct in pregnant mammals (humans included!) to prepare a safe home for the upcoming newborn(s).

 Whether than means washing and ironing every item of clothing or cleaning the floors with a toothbrush, pregnant mamas can go to extreme lengths as the nesting instinct takes over.

 Studies show that nesting is very real and may serve a protective function.
 Maybe the instinct to create a safe, clean environment for the baby helps mom bond with baby too (less to worry about after baby arrives).

 But just because nesting is real doesn’t mean it’s signaling labor.
-Some women nest throughout most of their pregnancy, others begin nesting days before labors, and still others fall somewhere in between.
+Some women experience nesting among other early symptoms of being pregnant.
+Others begin nesting days before labors, and still others fall somewhere in between.